Ghulam Mustafa Khan (singer): Early life

-Ustad Ghulam Mustafa Khan was born in Badayun, Uttar Pradesh.
-His mother was the daughter of the great Ustad Inayat Hussain Khan and music was the legacy of his family.
-Inayat Hussain Khan was also the court musician during the reign of King Wajid Ali Shah and also the son-in-law of the pioneer of Gwalior Gharana Haddu Khan.
+Ghulam Mustafa Khan was born in Badayun, Uttar Pradesh on 3 March 1931.
+His father's name was Ustad Waris Hussain Khan who was from a family of musicians.
+His mother, Sabri Begum, was the daughter of the great Ustad Inayat Hussain Khan and music was the legacy of his family.
+Inayat Hussain Khan was the court musician during the reign of King Wajid Ali Shah and also the son-in-law of the pioneer of Gwalior Gharana Ustad Haddu Khan.

 Since both Ustad Ghulam Mustafa Khan's parents wanted him to be a singer, his training in music started at a very young age, when he could remember the tune but could not understand the words.
-After his father, he was trained by Ustaad Fida Hussain Khan who was the court musician at the Baroda's royal Darbar, and then from Ustad Nissar Hussain Khan.
+After his father, he was trained by Ustaad Fida Hussain Khan who was the court musician at the Baroda's royal Darbar, and then from his cousin, Ustad Nissar Hussain Khan.
 The traditional styles of Rampur, Gwalior and Sahaswan gharanas were therefore part of his performance.

 At the time, every city had a Victoria Garden and it was the custom that on Janmashtami, the first public performance of those interested in music be performed as a debut.
 Ali Maqsood, the Chairman of the Municipality of Budaun (Ustad Ghulam Mustafa's birthplace), organised the Janmashtami function every year and asked Ustad Ghulam Mustafa Khan to perform when he was 8 years old.

+Ghulam Mustafa Khan started singing professionally and became an artist at All India Radio at a very young age.